Fabrication

 Contributing

 I (paulelliott) am actively maintaining this project.
-If you would like to contribute, please fork the project, make your changes on a feature branch, and submit a pull request.
+If you would like to contribute, please fork the project, make your changes with specs on a feature branch, and submit a pull request.

-Naturally, the Fabrication source is available on Github as is the source for the Fabrication website.
+Naturally, the Fabrication source is available on GitLab as is the source for the Fabrication website.

 To run rake successfully: